vcasmirri/liri-node-app/README.md

 The logic of the app takes in arguments from a user's command-line arguments and utilizes Axios to request API responses.
 It then logs a JSON response with the requested information in the console.
 At the same time, the user's arguments and the JSON response are both logged to a text file (log.txt).

-Found on my portfolio page [here](https://vcasmirri.github.io/Bootstrap-Portfolio/portfolio.html).
+Find this project and others on my portfolio page [here](https://vcasmirri.github.io/Bootstrap-Portfolio/portfolio.html).

 ---